plutuss/getid3/README.md

     MediaAnalyzer::saveFileFromUrl(true) // Default false, if you want to save the file using the link ->setDisk('public')          // You specify which disk
-            ->setFilePath('images/')     // You specify which path for the file ->setFileName('img')         // You specify what name for the file ->fromUrl($url);
+            ->setFilePath('music/')     // You specify which path for the file ->setFileName('filename')         // You specify what name for the file ->fromUrl($url);

 ```